crossover_chick: Victor sitting in a coffin looking depressed (CB: I has a sad :()

 Before going back to interviewing the bear, because NPC idle animations wait for no man.
 XD Oh Volo...I look forward to seeing you again, once we discover how much trouble your “quick tongue” has gotten you into…

 And “cast out every stranger,” added as she saw the party walking up.
-Smiler, unintimidated, pointed out again that Arabella was just a child, only for Kagha to snap back that she was a parasite, noting that Arabella had eaten their food and drunk their water, only to steal their idol as “thanks.”
-She then demanded that Rath lock her up, before warning a terrified Arabella that she should keep still, as Teela was restless, as Teela continued baring her fangs.
-Rath again tried to reason with Kagha, noting they’d gotten the idol, but she coldly told him to “Do it” –
+Smiler, unintimidated, pointed out again that Arabella was just a child, only for Kagha to snap back that she was a parasite, noting that Arabella had eaten their food and drunk their water, then tried to steal their holy idol as “thanks.”
+She then demanded that Rath lock her up, before warning a terrified Arabella that she should keep still, as Teela was restless, prompting the snake to get into a striking position as poor Arabella trembled.
+Rath again tried to reason with Kagha, noting they’d gotten the idol back, but she coldly told him to “Do it” –

 Leaving changing her mind up to Smiler!
 Fortunately, they had a nice bit of Bardic Persuasion up their sleeve to try: “Silvanus was more concerned with ‘nobly sown seeds’ than punishing children, was He not?”
 The DC for it was 15, but Smiler was not only willing to get Shadowheart to cast Guidance, but also to cast Friends upon Kagha for advantage on the roll –

 Just in time for Shadowheart to wince and mutter “Ngh...it hurts…” Hmmmm.
 Interesting.
-Anyway, Rath thanked Kagha, and tried to say something about what “Master Halsin” would have done, but Kagha replied that Halsin wasn’t there and that Rath had better keep his name off his tongue, “lest Teela pierce it.” ...yeah, I can see why Komira isn’t fond of this woman!
+Anyway, Rath thanked Kagha, and tried to say something about what “Master Halsin” would have done, but Kagha replied that Halsin wasn’t there and that Rath had better keep his name off his tongue, “lest Teela pierce it” (Teela hissing her agreement). ...yeah, I can see why Komira isn’t fond of this woman!

 F) Having successfully rescued Arabella, it was time to see why Kagha had wanted to see Smiler and their team in the first place – but before I could start that conversation, I noticed that both Shadowheart AND Gale had exclamation points over their head.
 Sensing plot-important conversations, and only too happy to make the First Bitch wait, Smiler turned to Shadowheart –

-Who said “I know that look – you’re wondering why I was in pain before” and that she wanted to “clear the air” about it now, before telling them that it was just “an old wound that hurts me from time to time.”
+Who said “I know that look – you’re wondering why I was in pain before,” in a way that indicated she’d had the upcoming conversation a lot.
+She then said she wanted to “clear the air” about it now, explaining that it was just “an old wound that hurts me from time to time.”
 Nothing to worry about, and certainly nothing to do with the tadpoles – just something she had to live with.
 Smiler, concerned, asked how badly it hurt, and Shadowheart confessed that it was “quite a bit,” but promised that it always passed quickly, so she could manage.
-Smiler sensed that she might not be telling them the whole truth, but decided not to pry – not really their business, after all.
+Smiler sensed that she might not be telling them the whole truth (at least as per the entry in the log for Shadowheart’s personal “Daughter of Darkness” quest), but decided not to pry – not really their business, after all.
 Instead, they turned to Gale to see what he wanted to say!

-Gale: “That woman has more venom in her heart and a snake in its fangs, but at least the child is safe.”
+Gale: “That woman has more venom in her heart than a snake in its fangs, but at least the child is safe.”
 Everyone really wants to drag Kagha and compare her to that awful snake of hers, huh?
-Anyway, he pointed out that youth was a time to be forgiven for one’s transgressions – Smiler replied that “Putting a child on display like that was monstrous.
+Don’t blame them.
+Anyway, he pointed out that youth was a time to be forgiven for one’s transgressions – Smiler agreed, replying that “Putting a child on display like that was monstrous.
 I’m glad we intervened.”
-Gale assured them that hey “couldn’t agree more” and said that, even if Arabella wasn’t innocent (as she did try to steal the idol), that didn’t mean she was guilty. *nods* Very true – kids deserve talking-tos, not to be threatened with murder!
+Gale assured them that he “couldn’t agree more” and said that, even if Arabella wasn’t innocent (as she did try to steal the idol), that didn’t mean she was guilty. *nods* Very true – kids deserve talking-tos, not to be threatened with murder!

 And, unfortunately, the last bit of this has to wait until tomorrow, as it's nearly 2 AM and I need to get some sleep.
 Short version for now is Kagha tasked Smiler and company with leading the tieflings out of the grove or less "the viper will strike;" Smiler agreed to look for Halsin for Rath; and Locke and Komira were appropriately grateful Smiler saved their daughter.
 Full version tomorrow!